 What if I need an MRI?

 Originally it was thought that the magnets would always rip out of the skin and attach themselves to the MRI.
-However, we now know of several people who have the magnets have gone through MRIs and this did not happen.
+However, we now know of several people who have the magnets and have gone through MRIs, and this did not happen.
 One person reported that the magnet just vibrated very strongly.
 Another person reported that the techs shielded his hand, as they would with someone who had shrapnel or medical implants.
 Yet another reported that the magnet heated up and vibrated strongly, and the technicians packed their hand with ice to combat the heat.
 However, there are several different types of MRIs, so we can make no guarantee of what will happen during your MRI, so you must discuss it with the technician.
 It is likely that they will give you a hard time about it, and may insist that you have it removed before the MRI, so you should be prepared for this and for any possible risks to yourself.
 It’s also possible that the MRI might demagnetize your magnet, as is always a risk with any strong magnet.
 Steve himself has two magnets and he has gone through two MRIs with no problem, but we cannot guarantee that will be the experience for everyone.

 What if I want to remove it but I have no way to get to Steve?

 Removal is as simple as insertion, but should be conducted by a professional.
 A small slit should do the trick.
 In any case, should the professional want basic instructions from Steve, feel free to email us with a request and phone number with the best time to reach them.

 What is the safety record of the magnets?
 What about what I’ve read of the silicone breaking down?